benwoodman/DevKeyboard/README.md

 # DevKeyboard
-The developer keyboard made by Ben Woodman for a project for school.
+<b>The developer keyboard made by Ben Woodman for a project for school.</b>